shader-slang/slangpy/README.md

 - Pro: `module` parameter automatically inserted + handled, so no need to remember to call `super`
 - Pro: doesn't interfere with other inheritance chains
 - Con: `IDE / auto complete` can not highlight / document the need for the module parameter
+- Con: if we want to add extra api to the KStruct (eg getting the associated module), they have to be silently added by decorator

 ## Tensor type